 Matthew unfortunately had caught a terrible cold from the travel & lost his voice, but powered through the day, ensuring Gigabot was tended to, I ate some food and we were set up for success at the competition.
 We weren’t the only team committed to (or perhaps delusional about) our cause.
-The other startups were just as hungry to further their passion, the attendees in building connections, and the corporations in fostering partnerships.
+The other startups were just as hungry to further their passion by building connections with other attendees, and meet corporations in order to foster partnerships.
 Even the Hello Tomorrow staff exemplified commitment to curating an ecosystem of problem solvers & pioneers, with a teammate receiving a Hello Tomorrow tattoo on stage live!

 After witnessing one of the other finalists, Tridom, bring their impressively large robot to the stage, we seized the opportunity to roll Gigabot over as well, leaving the poor Hello Tomorrow staff with little space, and lengthy power chords to manage.
 However it was worth the inconvenience as our respective machines found love at first print & the selfies of Gigabot & Madeline were adorable.